apacheignite/documentation/3rd-party-integration/aws-infrastructure-deployment.md

   "title": "Prerequisites"
 }
 [/block]
-As far as framework using Amazon infrastructure it requires some prerequisites to be setup in the Amazon account where you are going to deploy all the staff.
+As far as framework using Amazon cloud infrastructure it requires some prerequisites to be setup in the Amazon account where you are going to deploy all the staff.
 Here is the list of prerequisites:

 1. [AWS account](http://docs.aws.amazon.com/lambda/latest/dg/setup.html) from which you are going to deploy all the `Cassandra/Ignite/Tests` clusters infrastructure should have permissions to create [EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html) instances.
 2. The framework uses [S3](https://aws.amazon.com/s3/) to coordinate activities between `Tests` nodes and store some metadata about the system.
 Thus you should have some folder on S3 which is dedicated as a root folder to store all this staff.